-I am currently serving as U.S. Ambassador for the Human Rights Measurement Initiative (HRMI).
-HRMI is filling the gap between monitoring and ensuring human rights by producing a metrics database that summarizes every country's human rights performance.
-As HRMI’s U.S. Ambassador, I work with human rights advocates, including lawyers and journalists, to provide metrics covering the full range of human rights in the U.S. If you are a human rights advocate – such as an NGO researcher, human rights lawyer, journalist who reports on human rights, or staff at the National Human Rights Institute – please contribute your time by taking our survey about these metrics.
-If you are interested in taking the survey, please contact me via email and I will forward you the registration.
-Together, we can do the valuable work of monitoring human rights in the U.S.
+As the former U.S. Ambassador for the Human Rights Measurement Initiative (HRMI), I am involved with a network of researchers dedicated to filling the gap between monitoring and ensuring human rights.
+Our shared goal is to produce metrics that summarize a country's human rights performance.
+For HRMI, this entails working with human rights advocates, including lawyers and journalists, to provide metrics covering the full range of human rights in their home country.
+If you are a human rights advocate – such as an NGO researcher, human rights lawyer, journalist who reports on human rights, or staff at the National Human Rights Institute – please contribute your time by taking the HRMI survey about these metrics.
+If you are interested in taking the survey, please contact me or the HRMI team, and we will forward you the registration.
+Together, we can do the valuable work of monitoring human rights.